 Anyway, you are ABSOLUTELY going to love this book.
 It’s a sci-fi / fantasy / action / thriller / romance / murder mystery / epic poetry / narrative nonfiction novel, and my husband says it’s the best thing he’s ever read (though yes, I was pointing a very “sharp object” at him at the time, but I’m sure that in no way influenced his professed opinion of my book).

 This book is truly inspired.
 My dead dog, Sparky, came to me in a dream to give me the idea.
-Sparky was run over by a car last year, and there was lots of blood.
-We had to bury him in the backyard, but he’s such a good dog that he came back to tell me to write this book.
+Sparky was run over by a car last year.
+We buried him in the backyard, but he’s such a good dog that he came back to tell me to write this book.
 It’s that amazing?

 And you know what’s the best part about this book?
 It’s a book for EVERYBODY!
 And I mean everybody.
 Even the aliens living in the cornfield out behind my house will enjoy this novel, and then maybe they’ll stop eating the cat’s food and leaving the garage door open at night for no apparent reason…

 Oh!
 And I haven’t told you the title of my book yet!
 You’re going to love it.
-My working title is: “I Haven’t Won the Lottery Yet: I Am Writing in Order to Make a Million Dollars and Blow It All in Vegas.”
+My working title is: “I Haven’t Won the Lottery Yet: I Am Writing in Order to Make a Million Dollars.”
 I might be open to making some minor changes to the title, but you should know that a lot of hard work and thought went into this one, so I’d really rather leave it as is.

 So as you can see, this book is going to be a big hit, which is why I’d also like to discuss the movie rights to this book.
 You can negotiate that sort of thing, right?

 Anyway, please contact me within the next 24 hours.
 If I don’t hear from you by then, I will start calling and emailing your agency nonstop until you agree to represent my book.
-If I don’t hear from you, I should warn you, I may just become so despondent that I’ll slit my wrists…. okay, I admit, I wouldn’t do that, but if you don’t move quickly and snatch this book up, you’ll be sorry.
 So seriously, get back to me by tomorrow (or by yesterday if you can manage it) and we’ll talk business.

 And by the way, you don’t have to thank me for contacting you.
 I know you’ll love this book and make lots of money off of it, so I know you’re grateful.